What Course Program Should I Choose & When Can I Start?

 But I had one other problem to solve!
 How could I get registered if I gave up textbooks?

-As regulations begins to tighten in each state, many people give up their educational philosophy and go back to worksheets, textbooks and online tick the box products, some go unregistered and hope they won’t get caught, some send their kids back to school and some just lie about what they teach in order to pass registration.
+Some homeschool friends gave up their educational philosophy and went back to worksheets, textbooks, and online tick the box products, some went unregistered and hoped they wouldn’t get caught, some sent their kids back to school and some just lied about what they taught in order to pass registration.
 One friend even moved states just to avoid registering in NSW.
 None of those are good options!

 Story by Michelle Morrow (Founder of My Homeschool)